Renewable Energy ETFs

 |

 First Trust Global Wind Energy ETFThe First Trust Global Wind Energy ETF (FAN) tracks the ISE Clean Edge Global Wind Energy Index, which measures the performance of publicly listed companies actively engaged in the wind energy industry worldwide.
 Launched in June 2008, FAN is one of the longest-running clean energy ETFs on the market, holding 47 positions across turbine manufacturers, wind farm developers, independent power producers, and component suppliers.
 FAN’s portfolio is heavily weighted toward European wind energy leaders, with Denmark, Germany, and the United States representing the largest country allocations.
 The fund’s sector split leans toward utilities (roughly 55%) and industrials (roughly 42%), reflecting the capital-intensive nature of the wind power value chain.
-With nearly $194M in AUM, FAN offers reasonable liquidity for a niche thematic ETF.
-Fund Details
+With around $278M in AUM, FAN offers reasonable liquidity for a niche thematic ETF.
+Top 5 Holdings

 Expense Ratio0.60%